ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 ## Stable release prep and shipping the wheels

-Black for the longest time ever wasn't stable (see [GH-517]), the team initially aimed to stabilize Black in late 2018, but obviously that didn't happen for reasons.
-I won't go into it too much since it'd be a whole another story, but to suffice to say when we made our newest "commitment" (at this point we explicitly worded our intentions to *not* be promises) **we were very motivated to get it done and hopefully right.**
+Black for the longest time ever wasn't stable (see [GH-517]).
+The team initially aimed to stabilize Black in late 2018, but that didn't happen for reasons.
+I won't go into it too much since it'd be a whole other story, but suffice to say when we made our newest "commitment" (at that point we explicitly worded our intentions to *not* be promises) **we were very motivated to get it done and hopefully right.**

 We drafted a [stablity policy][stability-policy],